-Please read the Guide at the end of the questionnaire before answering.
+Please refer to the definitions at the back of the questionnaire before answering.
 If your response for an item is zero, please write "0" in the corresponding box rather than leaving the cell blank.
 Where a response in dollars is requested, please answer in Canadian Dollars.

-Please return the completed questionnaire to Statistics Canada in the enclosed envelope within 30 days of receipt.
-If you are unable to do so, kindly inform our office of the expected completion date.
+Please return this questionnaire within 30 days of receipt.

+If you are unable to do so, kindly inform Operations and Integration Division of the expected completion date.